ADF Logo

 In Finland, for example, public health authorities have concluded that “[i]n light of available evidence, gender reassignment of minors is an experimental practice.”
 And in England, a thorough review by the country’s National Health Service (NHS) of all available studies concluded that all claimed benefit from injecting puberty blockers or cross-sex hormones into children and teens is “very low quality.”
 This led the NHS to stop prescribing puberty blockers and the U.K. government to impose an “emergency ban” on such prescriptions in England, Wales, and Scotland.

 And victims of this ideology are also sounding the alarm.
-More and more young people are saying that they wished someone had prevented their doctors from inflicting irreversible damage to their bodies and minds.
+More and more young people are saying that they wish someone had prevented their doctors from inflicting irreversible damage to their bodies and minds.
 Their tragic suffering—together with the growing international evidence—informed the decision of the Tennessee legislature to prohibit medical professionals from experimenting and inflicting this kind of harm on children.
 It’s why Tennessee joined the majority of states that ensure children suffering discomfort with their sex are given support and medical care rooted in biological reality.

 What does Tennessee’s law say?